-To get better idea about the scope of the global opioid use disorder crisis—one which directly impacted 40.5 million people around the world in 2017 and led to approximately 109,500 deaths—just consider celebrity news.
-We hear frequently about actors, athletes, and other well-known personalities who share about their experience with opioid use disorder.
-Examples include:
+To get a better idea about the scope of the global opioid use disorder crisis—one that directly impacted 40.5 million people worldwide in 2017 and led to approximately 109,500 deaths—consider celebrity news.
+We frequently hear about actors, athletes, and other well-known personalities who share their experience with opioid use disorder.

-- Rapper and music producer Timbaland: he overcame an addiction to OxyContin and Percocet that started with a prescription for opioids following a root canal; his dependency accelerated after going through a divorce and investigation from the IRS.
+- Rapper and music producer Timbaland: he overcame an addiction to OxyContin and Percocet that started with a prescription for opioids following a root canal; his dependency accelerated after a divorce and investigation from the IRS.

-- Actor Jamie Lee Curtis: now sober for over two decades, Curtis was dependent on Vicodin after first receiving a prescription for the drug following a cosmetic procedure which she said in an interview with Variety “wasn’t really painful.”
+- Actress Jamie Lee Curtis: now sober for over two decades, Curtis was dependent on Vicodin after first receiving a prescription for the drug following a cosmetic procedure which she said in an interview with Variety “wasn’t really painful.”

-- Actor Matthew Perry: the former Friends star publicly struggled with Vicodin and methadone dependency for years that had his weight yo-yo-ing up and down, among other challenges.
+- Actor Matthew Perry: the former Friends star, publicly struggled with Vicodin and methadone dependency for years that had his weight yo-yo-ing up and down, among other challenges.

-Many more celebrities, including actors Heath Ledger and Corey Monteith (from the TV show Glee) and singer Prince also struggled with opioid use disorder—but sadly lost their lives in the battle.
+Many more celebrities, including actors Heath Ledger and Corey Monteith (from the TV show Glee) and singer Prince, also struggled with opioid use disorder—but sadly lost their lives in the battle.
 But despite all their differences, these celebrities—like anyone else living with drug dependency—share many things in common, including a history of multiple failed attempts at rehab and recovery.

 The current standards of care often fail to provide effective and long-lasting solutions for individuals and their loved ones.
 Time and again, conventional opioid use disorder treatment falls short.

-To be clear, there is certainly a need for promoting prescriber responsibility, patient education, and the closer regulation of opioid manufacturing and distribution—all of which are the current methods du jour for ending the opioid crisis.
+To be clear, there is undoubtedly a need for promoting prescriber responsibility, patient education, and the closer regulation of opioid manufacturing and distribution—all of which are the current methods du jour for ending the opioid crisis.
 And going beyond prevention, there is also a need to support individuals who are already in the grips of dependency (which sometimes includes medication-assisted interventions).
-But the state of the opioid crisis suggests that conventional treatment approaches do not sufficiently identify nor treat the deeper issues which all too often drive drug dependency: mental health challenges.
+But the state of the opioid crisis suggests that conventional treatment approaches do not sufficiently identify nor treat the more profound issues which all too often drive drug dependency: mental health challenges.

 Seen this way, drug misuse is a symptom of a deeper-rooted and highly personal issue.
 And, as you can imagine, interventions that only attempt to fix the symptom will not help a person resolve the underlying source of their problem, especially when the standard intervention merely replaces an illicit opioid with a legally prescribed one such as methadone or buprenorphine.